-If one was to click on the search bar on google and type in keywords such as “mark of the beast” or “666” then there would be results for pages upon pages of videos, articles, and blog posts on the subject.
-These search results would most likely propose that the mark of the beast, mentioned in Revelation 13:16-18, is a microscopic chip that is implanted into the right hand or in the forehead.
-They back these claims through intimidation as discussions of technological advancements are persuading many that this technology is even made now.
+If one were to click on the search bar on google and type in keywords such as “mark of the beast” or “666”, then there would be results for pages upon pages of videos, articles, and blog posts proposing the idea that the mark of the beast, mentioned in Revelation 13:16-18, is a microscopic chip implanted into the right hand or in the forehead.

 The answer to whether the mark of the beast pertains to an object is in Scripture, specifically in Revelation 13.
-Beginning in verse 8 (ESV) it says, “and all who dwell on earth will worship it [the beast], everyone whose name has not been written before the foundation of the world in the book of life of the Lamb who was slain.”
+Beginning in verse 8 (ESV) it says, “…and all who dwell on earth will worship it [the Beast], everyone whose name has not been written before the foundation of the world in the book of life of the Lamb who was slain.”
 So the first thing that is established is that worship is involved.
-Those who are not of the elect of God seem to follow the beast mentioned in Revelation 13, and refuse to believe in Christ, so much so that those who didn’t believe were compelled to kill the ones who refused to worship the beast.
+Those who are not of the elect of God seem to follow the beast mentioned in Revelation 13, and refuse to believe in Christ, so much so that the unbelieving murdered the ones who refused to worship the Beast.

 Revelation 13:16-17 (ESV) not only brings to light what the mark of the beast is exactly, but also the idolatry of those who follow after the beast, “Also it causes all, both small and great, both rich and poor, both free and slave, to be marked on the right hand or the forehead, so that no one can buy or sell unless he has the mark, that is, the name of the beast or the number of its name. [verse 18 tells us that its 666].”
 Unlike many other preterists, I strongly believe that the beast mentioned in Revelation 13 is not Nero, but Satan himself.
 But this text clearly shows that those who have the mark of the beast have three distinct characteristics: 1) The worshippers of the image of the beast are of a diverse group, 2) They buy and sell accordingly to their worship of the image of the beast, 3) The name or number of the beast is marked on their forehead or right arm.